reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 Let us recap the main points that we covered:

-1. CORS is a security standard implemented by browsers that allows us to access resources from a different origin.
+1. CORS is a security protocol implemented by browsers that allow us to access resources from a different origin.
 2. CORS requests are of three types: `Simple`, `Preflight`, and `Request with Credentials`.
 3. Simple requests are used to perform safe operations like an HTTP `GET` method.
 4. Preflight requests are for performing operations with side-affects like `PUT` and `DELETE` methods.
-5. We sent cross-origin requests from an HTML page of one application to APIs in the other application.
-We then observed the CORS requests in the console log of the browser.
-6. Towards the end, we looked at examples of security vulnerabilities caused by CORS misconfigurations and some best practices for secure CORS implementation.
+5. Towards the end, we looked at examples of security vulnerabilities caused by CORS misconfigurations and some best practices for secure CORS implementation.

 I hope this guide will help you to get started with implementing CORS securely and fixing CORS errors.